GabrieleSantin/GabrieleSantin.github.io/_pages/presentations.md

 </td>

 <td width="65%" style="border:none;">
 The polynomial kernels are widely used in machine learning and they are one of the default choices to develop kernel-based classification and regression models.
-However, they are rarely used and consi[...]
+However, they are rarely used and consi[...].
 <br>
 <a href='https://GabrieleSantin.github.io/files/2023_ATMA_poster.html'> <i class='fa fa-file-pdf'></i> Presentation</a>